• RECIPES

 Notes

-• Season the underside of the chicken as per instructions and place the chicken in the baking dish with the rice and cauliflower at the start of cooking.
+• For bone-in chicken pieces: Season the underside of the chicken as per instructions and place the chicken in the baking dish with the uncooked rice and raw vegetables at the start of baking.
 Sprinkle the rest of the seasonings over the chicken and cover the baking dish with foil.
+Follow the remaining instructions as stated, removing the foil after 30 minutes of baking, increasing the oven temperature to 400F/200C, and roasting for another 30 minutes.

 • If you want the rice along the edge of the pan to get nice and crisp, you can increase the temperature to 425F/220C for the last 10-15 minutes of baking time.

-Have you made this recipe?Leave a comment below and share a photo on Instagram!
-Be sure to mention @dayinthekitchen!
+Have you made this recipe?Share a photo on Instagram and be sure to tag me @dayinthekitchen!

 You Might Also Like: